Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-conventions-english.rst

 - type shorthands may be defined; for example, if using repeatedly within a module ``text_utils:ustring()``, a local, non-exported type shorthand (``-type ustring() :: text_utils:ustring()``) may be defined so that all other uses of this type become simply ``ustring()`` in this module

-As not all typos may be detected at compilation-time (ex: wrong spelling for a module), we recommend, for source code, the use of additional static checkers, as discussed in the `type-checking`_ section.
+As not all typos may be detected at compilation-time (e.g. wrong spelling for a module), we recommend, for source code, the use of additional static checkers, as discussed in the `type-checking`_ section.

 .. _`execution target`: